SirSaltySeal/Assignment-1/README.md

 # Portfolio

-This website is aimed towards potential employers to showcase my skills and works.
-The goal is for them to view my works in a neat and aesthetic fashion
+This website is aimed towards potential employers to showcase an artist skills and works.
+The goal is for potential employers to hire the artist.
+The website is designed in a way that is intuitive and aesthetic.

 # Design

+The design is minimalistic and direct.
+The audience can easily navigate around the webpage as the text are placed at strategic locations

 # Features